 Now that you know the 7 basic component of your website, it’s time to dig a bit deeper.
 Find my eBook promo in the widget area and download Unlocking WordPress.
 I’m pretty proud of this guide and believe it will be of immense value to you and your business.

 Once you have these fundamentals figured out, you can focus on creating great content.
-Dive right in!

-Getting the most out of your WordPress website
+Get the most out of your WordPress website

 Want to make sure your WordPress website is planned well so that you are in the best position to scale your business?
 Learn WordPress to get the biggest bang from your website buck.
 When you book WordPress training with us either in-person or virtually, be prepared for an interactive, hands-on experience.